SamiraMHosseini/Thread-Management-and-Synchronization-with-Singletons-and-Proxies/README.md

 # Thread Management and Synchronization with Singletons and Proxy

-This code demonstrates thread management and synchronization using singleton patterns, proxy classes, and condition variables in C++.
+This code demonstrates thread management and synchronization using singleton patterns, proxy class, and condition variables in C++.
 The key components are:

 CtrlSingleton class: A singleton class to manage a mutex and a condition variable for detecting a key press event in the controller thread.